You are here

 I have workflows that involved the use of Box.
 How can I recreate those in OneDrive?

-You can use Microsoft PowerAutomate (formerly Microsoft Flow)—part of Microsoft Office 365—to create workflows that integrate with OneDrive.
+You can use Microsoft PowerAutomate (formerly Microsoft Flow)—part of Microsoft 365—to create workflows that integrate with OneDrive.
 You can also contact the 24/7 IT Help Desk for guidance on modifying workflows for OneDrive.

 What permission types are available in OneDrive vs. Box?